-It may come as bit of a surprise for visitors to Ryepress to come across this page.
-Ryepress has come to be synonymous with “Prints of Rye, Hastings and the East Sussex coast” and indeed this web site was established over 10 years ago in Rye with the intention of showcasing mainly local views and predominantly etchings.
+Ryepress has come to be synonymous with “Prints of Rye, Hastings and the East Sussex coast” and indeed this web site was established over 20 years ago in Rye with the intention of showcasing my etchings and the local views I had been doing since moving to Rye.
+I had very few photographs of the abstract paintings I had done before and what originals remained didn’t sit well with the more traditional views of Rye.

 After a short time in Rye I discovered the groynes on Winchelsea beach and have spent the last 20 years exploring their wind and wave battered textures in a succession of representational etchings and paintings.
 These were followed by related images of paint, rust and splintered wood on the old abandoned fishing boats at Rye Harbour and Dungeness.
 More recently a series of paintings exploring patterns of erosion on rocks at the base of cliffs at Rock-a-nore had led me to the conclusion that I now had a viable vocabulary of marks and textures to return to non-representational image making.